AInora

 Sessions cannot be interrupted.
 When a therapist is in a 50-minute session, that session is sacred.
 There is no quick break to answer a phone call.
 Unlike a dentist who can step out while a hygienist finishes a cleaning, a therapist in a trauma processing session cannot pause and take a call without potentially harming the therapeutic process.

 Callers are often vulnerable.
 Someone calling a mental health practice for the first time may be experiencing their worst day.
 They may be anxious about making the call at all.
-If they reach voicemail or an impersonal automated system, 60-70% will not leave a message and will not call back.
+Practitioner observation across behavioral health is consistent: when first-time callers reach voicemail or an impersonal automated system, a meaningful share simply hang up and do not call back.
 The barrier to seeking help is already high - a poor phone experience makes it insurmountable.

 Confidentiality is paramount.
 Every phone interaction involves protected health information (PHI).
 Even confirming that someone is a patient at the practice is a HIPAA violation if disclosed to the wrong person.
 Traditional answering services, where human operators handle calls for dozens of different businesses, present real confidentiality risks.